mortii/anki-morphs/docs/src/developer_guide/tests.md

     - contains ~100 cards from a real and mature collection, same filters as `big_japanese_collection`,
 - `card_interval_collection.ank2`
     - same as `card_stability_collection.anki2` but recalced without `USE_STABILITY_FOR_KNOWN_THRESHOLD`
+- `fresh_skip_collection.ank2`
+  - contains some known, fresh, and unknown cards.
+Used for testing if fresh morphs are skipped when already seen today.
+  - the extra fields contain lemmas
+  - morphs are evaluated based on lemma
+  - morphemizer: 'spaCy: en_core_web_sm'

 ## Engineering and adding collections